mkffl/mkffl.github.io/_posts/2020-07-10-Expectation-maximization-part-1.markdown

 Imagine that Kate's best friend works at the food delivery aggregator app and can provide some information about delivery companies.
 He's got a model to estimate the probability of the component given the observation $P(t=c \vert {x_i})$.

 In plain English, he has a black box that takes a number of orders in a 10-min interval and outputs the probability that the orders are managed by Uber Eats or Deliveroo.
-We can use this posterior distribution to get a formula for the likelihood that's almost like the complete-data formula.
+We can use this posterior distribution to get a formula for the log-likelihood that's almost like the complete-data formula.

 $$
 \begin{equation}